 Oregon is famous for its lush evergreen forests, however, in urban areas, such as Portland, deciduous trees prevail, making the city an excellent leaf-peeping destination.
-Bigleaf maples reveal golden tones, vine maples add scarlet notes, while the most vibrant yellow comes from quaking aspens and western larches that are both deciduous and coniferous.
+Bigleaf maples reveal golden tones, vine maples add scarlet notes, while the most vibrant yellow comes from quaking aspens and western larches, which are both deciduous and coniferous.

 When is the best time to see fall colors in Portland, Oregon

-Fall foliage season in Portland depends on the weather that varies from year to year.
-October is generally the best month for a leaf-peeping trip as trees start to turn from the beginning of the month.
-The peak fall foliage season in Portland falls usually between mid-October and early November.
+Fall foliage season in Portland depends on the weather, which varies from year to year.
+October is generally the best month for a leaf-peeping trip, as trees start to turn from the beginning of the month.
+The peak fall foliage season in Portland usually falls between mid-October and early November.

 Best places to see fall foliage in Portland

-Forest Park, one of the largest in the country, boasts 5,100-acres of nature and 70 miles of trails in just 20 minutes drive northwest of downtown Portland.
-It features more native Pacific Northwest flora like bigleaf maple, which pops up with bright yellow on the background of evergreens.
+Forest Park, one of the largest in the country, boasts 5,100 acres of nature and 70 miles of trails in just a 20-minute drive northwest of downtown Portland.
+It features more native Pacific Northwest flora like bigleaf maple, which pops with bright yellow on the background of evergreens.
 The park's Maple and Wildwood Trail Loop is the number one park attraction during the fall.
-This 6.3-mile (10-km) trail is surrounded by old Douglas firs, western hemlocks, vine maples, and red alders.
+This 6.3 mi (10 km) trail is surrounded by old Douglas firs, western hemlocks, vine maples, and red alders.
 The trail can be easily accessed from Saltzman Road.

-Fall foliage experience in Oregon wouldn't be complete without a stroll through Portland Downtown, Old Town, and along the Willamette River banks, which look especially beautiful in the fall.
-One of the most photographed spots in the city is the St. Johns Bridge, a steel suspension structure between the Cathedral Park and Linnton neighborhoods in North Portland.
+The fall foliage experience in Oregon wouldn't be complete without a stroll through Portland's Downtown, Old Town, and along the Willamette River banks, which look especially beautiful in the fall.
+One of the most photographed spots in the city is St. Johns Bridge, a steel suspension structure between the Cathedral Park and Linnton neighborhoods in North Portland.